szw/vim-kompleter/README.md

 Fuzzy Search
 ------------

 It looks like it's the next "must have" nowadays.
-However, chances are you will not like it very much here, because you will find result less accurate.
-But again, it seems to depend strongly on your projects and your writing/coding habits as well.
+However, chances are you won't like it very much, because standard matching will provide you very accurate results.
+But again, it strongly depends on your projects and your writing/coding habits as well.
 Fuzzy search is turned off by default:

     let g:kompleter_fuzzy_search = 0